 We learned from those around us.
 I was fortunate to have extremely frugal parents, but they struggled too.
 I have had some extremely hard money lessons.
 I thought I could handle all the debt I accrued and my daily expenses and bills too.
 I was pretty stupid.

 I still struggle with living within my means.
 Every two weeks, my budget is planned out.
 However, a major unplanned expense can throw my budget off for months.
 A small miscalculation can have me overdrawn for a week or more.
-Even though I make extra money from my Ebay sales, this blog, and selling things online, sometimes it doesn't seem like enough.
+Even though I make extra money from my eBay sales, this blog, and selling things online, sometimes it doesn't seem like enough.

 Unfortunately, most of us are this way or have been this way.
 Being in debt is stressful.
 Many people cannot afford to miss work or use very limited personal time off.
 Many cannot afford to miss a paycheck or to lose their jobs.
-Many struggle just to live within their means.
+Many people struggle just to live within their means.
 So they try to earn more.

 Adding to your income can sometimes be the solution to getting out of debt or getting some necessary home/car repairs done.
 Whether it is a series of small independent jobs, a part-time job, working a side hustle, working from home, or selling off unnecessary things, making extra money can always help.
 However, these can come at a cost too.